 Beaches are among the many amazing things Australia is widely known for.
 There are more than 10, 000 beaches Down Under, some of them are world famous.
 Beach lovers would hardly get bored with such an impressive collection – they can visit a different beach every day until they grow old and beyond.
 As long as the weather is nice, of course!

-Due to my gargantuan interest in and passion about Australia, I knew prior to our trip that mornings and evenings at Uluru in the continent’s Red Center, can be freezing and that Sydney and Melbourne get lower temperatures in winter.
+Due to my gargantuan interest in and passion for Australia, I knew prior to our trip that mornings and evenings at Uluru in the continent’s Red Center, can be freezing and that Sydney and Melbourne get lower temperatures in winter.
 Even snow covers the mountain regions of New South Wales, Victoria, and Tasmania.
 I pack my leather gloves and a puffer jacket for these special Aussie meteorological conditions.
 After all, it’s always warm Down Under, isn’t it?!
 We travel in September and this is a promise for a nice Spring weather in the Southern Hemisphere.
 Hooray!

 Sydney, the first stop of our tour Down Under, welcomes us with an ice cold embrace.
 Freezing wind and cold pouring rain join forces.
 The talkative girl at the hotel reception greets us with an upbeat ”Happy Spring!”. ”Happy Sprrrrring”, we reply with cracked smiles and dive deeper into our garments.
 Bad weather can’t scare us, we travel from Norway, after all.
 What we don’t know yet is that sunny and hot Australia can be as cold and covered in clouds as the Norwegian capital Oslo.
 Better to freeze on the continent-country than anywhere else, I think to myself as a consolation.